 During his administration, he attempted to focus mainly on group retention and fundraising in order to ensure a successful future for the newly created subordinate chapter at the time.
 When the chapter was first founded in December of 2011, it had 7 members total and increased to nearly 30 by the end of his one semester term.

 Upon conclusion of his presidency, Mr. Hernandez was named President Emeritus for his exemplary leadership and service to the fraternity and Kansas State as a whole by Kappa Sigma Upsilon.
 He was also awarded the "Outstanding Leadership Award" and the "Outstanding Senior Award" by the membership.

-On June 17, 2012, Mr. Hernandez initiated "The Hernandez Family Leadership Award and Scholarship of KSU ACJA" which is donated through the Hernandez Family Scholarship Fund.
+On June 17, 2012, Mr. Hernandez initiated "The Hernandez Family Leadership Award and Scholarship for KSU ACJA" which is donated through the Hernandez Family Scholarship Fund.
 Any student who is currently enrolled as a student at Kansas State University and is officially recognized as a member of KSU ACJA and ACJA-LAE will be eligible to apply.

 Wildcat 91.9 Publication - Radio Interviews